Gannavaram, Konaseema Assembly constituency

-Gannavaram (Assembly constituency) is an SC reserved constituency in Konaseema district of Andhra Pradesh, representing the state legislative assembly in India.
-It is one of the seven assembly segments of Amalapuram Lok Sabha constituency, along with Ramachandrapuram, Mummidivaram, Amalapuram (SC), Razole, Kothapeta, and Mandapeta.
-Kondeti Chitti Babu is the present MLA of the constituency, who won the 2019 Andhra Pradesh Legislative Assembly election from YSR Congress Party.
-As of March 2019, there are a total of 189,258 electors in the constituency.
+Gannavaram Assembly Constituency is a Scheduled Caste reserved constituency in Konaseema district of Andhra Pradesh that elects representatives to the Andhra Pradesh Legislative Assembly in India.
+It is one of the seven assembly segments of Amalapuram Lok Sabha constituency.

+Giddi Satyanarayana is the current MLA of the constituency, having won the 2024 Andhra Pradesh Legislative Assembly election from Jana Sena Party.
+As of 2019, there are a total of 189,258 electors in the constituency.
+The constituency was established in 2008, as per the Delimitation Orders (2008).

 Mandals

 The four mandals that form the assembly constituency are:

 The villages within the Mamidikuduru Mandal falling in this constituency are Pedapatnam, Appanapalle, Botlakurru Doddavaram, Pasarlapudi, Nagaram, Mogalikuduru, Makanapalem, Lutukurru, Pasarlapudilanka and Adurru.
 The other part of this mandal comes under Razole assembly constituency.